Titanium Titans Robotics

 Right: Canonsburg 4th of July Parade

-To ensure the next generation of Titanium Titans are prepared for the challenge of the competition field, the team offers after-school programs, weekend workshops, and summer day camps to younger students, in addition to hosting scrimmages for younger students on robotics teams.
-Visit our outreach page, follow us on Facebook or contact us directly for details about upcoming programming and robotics events for children in the Canonsburg area.
+To ensure the next generation of Titanium Titans are prepared for the challenge of the competition field, the team offers weekend workshops and summer day camps to younger students, in addition to hosting scrimmages for younger students on robotics teams.
+Visit our Workshops page, follow us on social media or contact us for details about upcoming programming and robotics events for children in the Canonsburg area.

 History of Titanium Titans FRC #4467

-The Titanium Titans are comprised of high school students from a variety of high schools throughout Washington County, Pennsylvania.
+The Titanium Titans are comprised of high school students from a variety of schools throughout Washington County, Pennsylvania, and the surrounding area.
 The team was created through a partnership between the Western Area Career & Technology Center (WACTC) FIRST Robotics Team and the Peters Township Public Library Robotics Team in June of 2013.
-Both teams competed separately at the Pittsburgh Regional Competition as first year rookie teams.
-The teams were combined the following year to create a widespread community-based team in Washington County, known as the Titanium Titans.
+These teams competed separately at the Greater Pittsburgh Regional Competition as first year rookie teams.
+They combined the following year to create a widespread community team based in Washington County, known as the Titanium Titans.
 For the 2016 and 2017 seasons the Titans were nomadic and lacked a permanent location, using space in the business of a sponsor, Lightwave International, for the build season.
-During this time, members of the Titanium Titans formed Titanium Titans, Inc., a 501(c)(3) nonprofit organization dedicated to developing robotic technology and business related skills in our student participants and to increasing interest in technology exploration among young people in the surrounding communities.
-In the summer of 2017, the Titans moved to The Armory Youth Center in downtown Canonsburg, and are currently using the location as a build space and center for community outreach.
+During this time, team members formed Titanium Titans, Inc., a 501(c)(3) nonprofit organization dedicated to developing robotic technology and business related skills in our student participants and to increasing interest in technology exploration among young people in the surrounding communities.
+In the summer of 2017, the Titans moved to The Armory Youth Center in downtown Canonsburg, and continue using the location as a build space.
+The Titans also opened a community outreach space in Donaldson’s Crossroads in nearby McMurray, PA.